 - Retail Food Vehicle/Portable Structure or Cart - This type of business operates up to 365 days per year and can sell prepackaged food or raw produce only.
 A plan review is not required for this license.

 - Special Event Food Stand - This type of business operates up to 10 days per year and can produce food on site or sell prepackaged food.
 A plan review is not required for this license.
-You can now apply for this license type online!
+You can now apply for a Special Event Food Stand online!

 - Food Cart - This type of business is a food and/or beverage service establishment that is a non-motorized vehicle that is self-propelled by the operator.
 A plan review is required prior to licensing.